 Find out more about Ankle Arthroscopy with the following links.

 Achilles ruptures can occur from a variety of mechanisms, but frequently happen with an eccentric contraction of the gastrocsoleus musculature as an athlete quickly changes directions.
 While non-operative treatment is sometimes pursued in patients who are high-risk surgical candidates, frequently patients pursue surgical repair.
 Historically, operative treatment has been performed with an extended open incision, but due to the potential of wound healing complications and infection other less invasive options have been developed.
-Dr. McCullough currently performs mini-open repair of most non-insertional achilles ruptures and has recently published a study on the early success of this technique in NFL athletes.
+Dr. McCullough currently performs mini-open repair of most non-insertional achilles ruptures and has published a study on the early success of this technique in NFL athletes.

 For more information on the mini-open Percutaneous Achilles Repair System(PARS) technique, you can view a demonstration of the procedure at this link: www.arthrex.com

 Find out more about Achilles rupture treatment with the following links.

 Find out more about Achilles Repair (Mini-Open) with the following link.